Quantitative Research Proposal

 Topics for Quantitative Research

 It’s not so easy to put together a research proposal quantitative that relies on numbers alone to demonstrate a point one way or another.
 When it comes to writing a quantitative research proposal, you need expert advice if you are to achieve the grades you deserve.
-Use this extensive list to give yourself a few ideas about what you might want to study.
+If you need help writing a research proposal, use this extensive list to give yourself a few ideas about what you might want to study.

 - The relationship between unemployment and inflation rates